jasonviipers/wa-agent/README.md

-# Replier - AI Agent Platform
+# wagents - AI Agent Platform

-Replier is a B2B SaaS platform that enables businesses to create AI agents that integrate with various platforms like Shopify, Facebook Marketplace, and WhatsApp to automate sales, negotiation, and customer support processes.
+wagents is a B2B SaaS platform that enables businesses to create AI agents that integrate with various platforms like Shopify, Facebook Marketplace, and WhatsApp to automate sales, negotiation, and customer support processes.

 ## Overview

-Replier allows businesses to deploy AI agents that can:
+wagents allows businesses to deploy AI agents that can:
 - Sell products automatically on multiple platforms
 - Negotiate with customers
 - Provide 24/7 customer support